Iteration Layer

 The output is a standard XLSX file that opens in Excel, Google Sheets, LibreOffice, or any spreadsheet application.
 Or request CSV or Markdown format if you need a simpler output.

-The Workflow: Database Query to Email Report
+The Workflow: Supplier Invoices to SEPA Review Report

 Step 1: Schedule Trigger